espressomd/espresso/doc/sphinx/analysis.rst

 Whether or not two particles are neighbors is defined by a pair criterion.
-The available criteria can be found in :mod:`espressomd.pair_criteria`.
+The available pair criteria can be found in :mod:`espressomd.pair_criteria`.
 For example, a distance criterion which will consider particles as neighbors if they are closer than 0.11 is created as follows::